-Put simply; a mutual fund is a pool of money provided by individual investors, companies, and other organizations.
+A mutual fund is a pool of money provided by individual investors, companies, and other organizations, and is one of the easiest and least stressful ways to invest in the market.
 A fund manager is hired to invest the cash the investors have contributed, and the fund manager's goal depends on the type of fund; a fixed-income fund manager, for example, would strive to provide the highest yield at the lowest risk.
-A long-term growth manager, on the other hand, should attempt to beat the Dow Jones Industrial Average or the S&P 500 in a fiscal year (very few funds achieve this.
+A long-term growth manager, on the other hand, should attempt to beat the Dow Jones Industrial Average or the S&P 500 in a fiscal year, although very few funds achieve this.

-Closed vs. Open-Ended Funds, Load vs. No-Load
+Closed vs. Open-Ended Funds

-This type of fund has a set number of shares issued to the public through an initial public offering.
-These shares trade on the open market; this, combined with the fact that a closed-end fund does not redeem or issue new shares like a normal mutual fund, subjects the fund shares to the laws of supply and demand.
-As a result, shares of closed-end funds normally trade at a discount to net asset value.
+Mutual funds are divided into closed-end and open-end funds, and the latter is subdivided by load and no load.
+Closed-end funds have a set number of shares issued to the public through an initial public offering.
+Because these shares trade on the open market and closed-end funds don't redeem or issue new shares like a typical mutual fund, the fund shares abide by the laws of supply and demand and normally trade at a discount to the net asset value.

 A load, in mutual fund speak, is a sales commission.
 If a fund charges a load, the investor will pay the sales commission on top of the net asset value of the fund's shares.
 No-load funds tend to generate higher returns for investors due to the lower expenses associated with ownership.

-After you've settled on a type of fund, turn to Morningstar or Standard and Poors (S&P).
-Both of these companies issue fund rankings based on past record.
-You must take these rankings with a grain of salt.
-Past success is no indication of the future, especially if the fund manager has recently changed.
+After you've settled on a type of fund, turn to Morningstar or Standard & Poor's (S&P) for more information.
+Both of these companies issue fund rankings based on past records.
+You must take these rankings with a grain of salt, though; past success is no indication of the future, especially if the fund manager has recently changed.
 If you already have a brokerage account, you can purchase mutual fund shares as you would a share of stock.
 If you don't, you can visit the fund's web page or call them and request information and an application.

-Most funds have a minimum initial investment which can vary from $25 - $100,000+ with most in the $1,000 - $5,000 range (the minimum initial investment may be substantially lowered or waived altogether if the investment is for a retirement account such as a 401k, traditional IRA or Roth IRA, and/or the investor agrees to automatic, reoccurring deductions from a checking or savings account to invest in the fund.
+While some funds don't have a minimum initial investment, most funds have a minimum initial investment, which can be as low as $25 or as high as $100,000.
+The minimum initial investment may be substantially lowered or waived altogether if the investment is for a retirement account—like a 401k, traditional IRA, or Roth IRA—or the investor agrees to automatic, reoccurring deductions from a checking or savings account to invest in the fund.